Pythm/ad-ElectricalManagement/README.md

 # ad-Electrical Management

 > [!NOTE]
 > This README is currently under construction.
 Some configurations have changed or will change to make them more understandable during this process.
-Recently, `peakdifference` changed to `pricedrop` in heater configuration.
-Similarly, `low_price_peakdifference` changed to `priceincrease`.
 Documentation on changes will only be given after the first release.
 Stay tuned!

 The purpose of this app is to help reduce your electricity bill by:
 - Automating charging times for electric vehicles (EVs), so they charge during off-peak hours when electricity rates are lower.